Obaseki and MOWAA: A Public Legacy Wrapped in Private Control?

 That comes next.

 This is Part One of the MOWAA investigation.
+See all three:

-Part Two will examine the cost implications — procurement, construction figures, counterpart funding, and what Edo State and Nigerians ultimately paid for this legacy project.
+Part Two below will examine the cost implications — procurement, construction figures, counterpart funding, and what Edo State and Nigerians ultimately paid for this legacy project.

 Osigwe Omo-Ikirodah is the Principal and CEO of Bush Radio Academy.